-Oklahoma teacher, book collector, makes hobby of reuniting families with meaningful bookmarks
+Oklahoma teacher, book collector makes hobby of reuniting families with meaningful bookmarks

-OKLAHOMA CITY – It’s a predicament most of us have been in.
-You’re reading a book and need something to keep your place.
+OKLAHOMA CITY - It's a predicament most of us have been in - you're reading a book and need something to keep your place.

-Well – one Oklahoma teacher has made a hobby of finding these old bookmarks, even reuniting a more than 100-year-old place-keeping poem with the author’s family!
+One Oklahoma teacher has made a hobby of finding these old bookmarks, even reuniting a more than 100-year-old place-keeping poem with the author's family.

-“I found a nail, like a hammer and nail, a nail file,” said Emma Smreker.
-“I found a corn husk once, which I thought ‘Ok sure, why not.'”
+"I found a nail, like a hammer and nail, a nail file," said Emma Smreker.
+"I found a corn husk once, which I thought 'OK sure, why not?'"

-Emma Smreker is a French teacher at Harding Charter Prep and in her free time she loves to collect used books.
-But she says sometimes it’s not just the tale they are intended to tell that make them interesting.
+Smreker is a French teacher at Harding Charter Prep and in her free time she loves to collect used books.
+But, she says sometimes it's not just the tale they are intended to tell that make them interesting.

-“People just use everyday objects as bookmarks, it’s kind of fascinating,” she said.
-“It sort of made me think of the story of a book – other than the one that’s in the pages.”
+"People just use everyday objects as bookmarks, it's kind of fascinating," she said.
+"It sort of made me think of the story of a book, other than the one that's in the pages."

-Smreker decided to share with others – starting an Instagram page called “inusedbooks.”
+Smreker decided to share with others and started an Instagram page called "inusedbooks."

-“It’s this beautiful cursive – people just don’t write like that anymore,” she said.
+"It's this beautiful cursive, people just don't write like that anymore," she said.

 She quickly got to work - starting on Google.